TanStack/table/README.md

   - The state/updater pair for the table instance.
 You would want to override this if you plan on controlling or hoisting table state into your own code.
   - Defaults to using an internal `useTableState()` instance if not defined.
   - See [Controlling and Hoisting Table State](#controlling-and-hoisting-table-state)
+- `defaultColumn: Object`
+  - Optional
+  - Defaults to `{}`
+  - The default column object for every column passed to React Table.
+  - Column-specific properties will override the properties in this object, eg. `{ ...defaultColumn, ...userColumn }`
+  - This is particularly useful for adding global column properties.
+For instance, when using the `useFilters` plugin hook, add a default `Filter` renderer for every column, eg.`{ Filter: MyDefaultFilterComponent }`
 - `useColumns: Function`
   - Optional
   - This hook overrides the internal `useColumns` hooks used by `useTable`.
 You probably never want to override this unless you are testing or developing new features for React Table